Storybook Dining at Artist Point with Snow White Review

 - The Evil Queen

 Additionally, Snow White meets for lunch and dinner at the Akershus princess character breakfast at Epcot.
-You can find her in the Germany Pavilion at Epcot in the afternoons.
+In the afternoons, you can find her in the Germany Pavilion at Epcot.
 Or you might run into her at Town Square in Magic Kingdom.
+Find out more in the Magic Kingdom Characters guide.
+You might also like to read our guide: Where to Meet Snow White Near Her Wishing Well at Epcot.

-To my knowledge, they are in the Festival of Fantasy parade daily at the Magic Kingdom.
+They are in the Festival of Fantasy parade daily at the Magic Kingdom.
 Other than that, you must be a ticketed guest of the Halloween party or Christmas party at the Magic Kingdom to meet them.

 And let’s not forget the villain!
 The Evil Queen is kind of the star of dinner at Storybook Dining.

-It’s a totally different feel from when Snow White, Dopey, and Grumpy enter the space.
+In the evening, the room darkens, and the lights on the trees begin to flash, signaling the entrance of the Evil Queen.
+Naturally, there’s also music enhanced during this time.
+It’s a completely different feel from when Snow White, Dopey, and Grumpy enter the space.
 All attention turns to her as she makes her grand entrance and heads to her special meet and greet area for a photo opportunity.
+Here is a look at ours:

 If you are at a good stopping point in your meal, try to get in line when she first arrives.
 An extensive line will form for her throughout the evening.
 She is a lot of fun to meet and very true to her character.

 Usually, a PhotoPass photographer is with the Evil Queen to capture the moment.
 However, all pictures with Snow White, Grumpy, and Dopey will be tableside and must be taken with your camera or mobile phone.
+So don’t forget to bring them with you, or you might miss capturing a few memorable moments!

+Overall, the characters are a lot of fun, especially for kids or fans of Snow White.
+And that is the saving grace when it comes to Storybook Dining at Artist Point.
 In fact, the thing I loved most about this meal was being able to meet these original Walt Disney characters.
 Snow White was Walt’s first big production and was a huge success.
 I hope they will always have a special home at Walt Disney World.

-Regarding how our Storybook Dining experience went, we ended up having a happy ending.
+Our Storybook Dining experience ended up having a happy ending.
 Granted, the food was mediocre at best.
 I hate to admit it, but I would have gladly paid more for higher-quality food.
+With that said, I recommend the meal for the experience and the chance to meet characters in a lovely setting.

+It’s also fun to take a break from the parks and visit Disney’s Wilderness Lodge.
+If your party is interested in exploring, you can do a lot of that here.
 Hopefully, the menu selections will improve over time.
 I feel confident they will, and I’ll consider returning.

-For more information about Disney’s Wilderness Lodge, we have a complete guide:
+For more information about Disney’s Wilderness Lodge, you might enjoy the following:

 - Disney’s Wilderness Lodge Review